“How Safe is Your City? A Masterclass on Urban Safety”

 The course consists of three modules: 1) Introduction to urban safety 2) Principles of making cities safer, responsive, and equitable 3) Tools and methods for making cities safe.

-Upon completion of the modules, participants will be invited to a live course review session with the instructors on Saturday 17 June.
-Attending this live session will be a requirement to receive a course certificate.
+Upon completion of the modules, participants will be invited to a live course review session with the instructors on 27 June.
+Attending this live session is a requirement to receive a course certificate.

 This is a free and exclusive training course for CityNet members.
 The course is open to local authorities, city planners, and stakeholders whose work revolves around urban development and safety in their communities.
-In the case of high interest, registration will be followed by a screening process for course admission.
+The course can be freely accessed by all learners by clicking HERE.

 For inquiries, please contact Mr. Chris Di Gennaro at firstname.lastname@example.org.